Renovation work at the library continues to move forward, and we’re happy to share several updates with our community.

-The last time we conducted our READ (Reading, Eduction and Discovery) fundraising campaign was back in 2020.
+The last time we conducted our READ (Reading, Education and Discovery) fundraising campaign was back in 2020.
 Then, we began the letter to supporters with “The Kendallville Public Library is engaging with the community like never before.”
 Little did we know then how even more true that would be now!

 Every day we strive to bring new initiatives to our community to improve the quality of life for those around us.
 We’re partnering with local organizations to deepen the impact we have on the people we serve.
 We live here, we work here, and we are doing all we can to help the area thrive.